Pre-perihelion evolution of the NiI/FeI abundance ratio in the coma of the interstellar comet 3I/ATLAS. From extreme to

-After two weeks, its value becomes compatible with that of the other solar system comets.
-In fact, we cannot exclude the possibility that some other comets exhibited the same behavior but they were simply not observed early enough with a sufficient signal to noise ratio.
+After one month, at a heliocentric distance of around 2~au, its value became comparable to that of the other Solar System comets.
+The unexpected behavior of Q(NiI)/Q(FeI) in comet 3I can be clearly seen thanks to the small errors of the measurements.
+Therefore, we cannot exclude the possibility that other comets exhibited the same behavior, but were simply not regularly monitored with a signal-to-noise ratio good enough to detect it.
+The two Q(NiI)/Q(FeI) measurements in the interstellar comet 2I seem to show a trend with the heliocentric distance.
+However, the ratios are equal within the error bars, so the inferred trend is not statistically significant.
+Therefore, we only considered the average value of Q(NiI)/Q(FeI) for comet~2I in the following.

-A similar behavior is seen in Fig.~\ref{fig:c33}, which shows the correlation found between Q(NiI)/Q(FeI) and Q(C$_2$)/Q(CN) \citep{Hutsemekers2021}: the Q(NiI)/Q(FeI) ratio of comet 3I measured in the first epochs is clearly higher than that of the other comets, but it rapidly decreases to align with them.
-Comet 3I appears as a C$_2$-depleted comets at all epochs, according to the criteria defined by \citet{Bair2025} based on a large sample of solar-system comets.
-Although the errors are large for the first two epochs, Q(C$_2$)/Q(CN) seems to decrease with decreasing heliocentric distance, which is quite unusual; in most solar system comets, Q(C$_2$)/Q(CN) can slightly decrease but with increasing heliocentric distance, which is an artifact produced by the oversimplified Haser model used when deriving the C$_2$ production rates \citep{Bair2025}.

-In Fig.~\ref{fig:c25}, comet 3I shows its most extreme behavior.
-While some solar system comets show either a NiI+FeI production rate or a NiI/FeI abundance ratio as large as those measured in comet 3I, comet 3I is characterized by both a high production rate of NiI atoms and a high Q(NiI)/Q(FeI) ratio.